keshavgoyal1744/CVE/React/FinalReportDos.md

 Verify exploitation:
 Watch the server logs: rss should climb roughly with upload size.
 Observe external and RSS grow roughly linearly with uploaded bytes; on typical container/serverless limits this causes request failure and service degradation, and may trigger process termination depending on memory limits.

+RSS/external grow linearly; this causes request failure and/or process termination depending on memory limits.”

 ## Exploit chain / amplification
 Practical chaining is "DoS amplification": if the target has an auto-restart supervisor, repeating the upload keeps it in a restart loop.
 If your app also has expensive per-request work after decode, this becomes even easier to sustain.